ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/cases/delete.rst

 Delete Cases
 ------------

-The most basic format to delete a Case is:
+The basic format to delete a Case is:

 .. code::

-    DELETE /v3/cases/{caseID}
+    DELETE /v3/cases/{caseId}

 For example, the following query will delete the Case with ID 1: